SPEEDEX: A Scalable, Parallelizable, and Economically Efficient Decentralized EXchange

 \SPEEDEX{} is a decentralized exchange (DEX) that lets participants securely trade assets without giving any single party undue control over the market. \SPEEDEX{} offers several advantages over prior DEXes.
 It achieves high throughput---over 200,000 transactions per second on 48-core servers, even with tens of millions of open offers. \SPEEDEX{} runs entirely within a Layer-1 blockchain, and thus achieves its scalability without fragmenting market liquidity between multiple blockchains or rollups.
-It eliminates internal arbitrage opportunities, so that a direct trade from asset $A$ to $B$ always receives as good a price as trading through some third asset such as USD\@.
+It eliminates internal arbitrage opportunities, so that a direct trade from asset $\asset{A}$ to asset $\asset{B}$ always receives as good a price as trading through some third asset such as USD\@.
 Finally, it prevents certain front-running attacks that would otherwise increase the effective bid-ask spread for small traders. \SPEEDEX{}'s key design insight is its use of an Arrow-Debreu exchange market structure that fixes the valuation of assets for all trades in a given block of transactions.
 We construct an algorithm, which is both asymptotically efficient and empirically practical, that computes these valuations while exactly preserving a DEX's financial correctness constraints.
-Not only does this market structure provide fairness across trades, but it also makes trade operations commutative and hence efficiently parallelizable. \SPEEDEX{} is prototyped but not yet merged within one of the largest Layer-1 blockchains. \XXX{think about making this more specific?}
+Not only does this market structure provide fairness across trades, but it also makes trade operations commutative and hence efficiently parallelizable. \SPEEDEX{} is prototyped but not yet merged within the Stellar blockchain, one of the largest Layer-1 blockchains. \XXX{This needs to be specific for the camera-ready}